alexromanov/blog/content/posts/2025-02-26-ai-and-learning.md

 ### Note-taking

 AI tools like NotebookLM or YouLearn can decrease the time spent reading.
-But they also steal an "A-HA" moment or learning and understading new pieces of knowledge.
+But they also steal an *"A-HA"* moment or learning and understading new pieces of knowledge.

 Two different people will make different notes from the same book or blog post.
 When you make short notes by yourself, you process information and get pieces that most important for you, for your context.

 > **Learn note-taking techniques so you can make them effectively without additional tools.**

-Writing notes will help you to learn the same way as making diagrams.
+Writing your own notes will help you to learn the same way as making diagrams.

 ## Validation

 When we learn any new topic or skill, we are going through [Dreyfus](https://en.wikipedia.org/wiki/Dreyfus_model_of_skill_acquisition) stages - from novice to advanced beginner and then up to the expert.

-And the biggest problem is that we, as novices, are stuggling to validate the output of AI tool:
+And the biggest problem is that we, as novices, are stuggling to validate the output of AI tools:

 - It's hard to validate if the generated code is correct and does not contain any errors
 - It's hard to fully understand if the diagram of the complex process is right or wrong